apache/openwhisk-devtools/knative-build/runtimes/javascript/README.md

 kubectl apply -f build.yaml
 ```

 This creates a pod with a NodeJS runtime and all the action metadata (action code, main function name, etc) integrated into the container image.

+#### Troubleshootinh the build

 If for any reason there is a failure creating the pod, we can troubleshoot the deployment with:

 #### `kubectl get pods`